Loading

 Photo by Brad Trone

-Born 1983, Bosnia & Herzegovina
+Born 1983, Bosnia and Herzegovina

-Lives and works in Placitas, New Mexico
+Lives in Placitas, New Mexico

 EDUCATION